akshitagupta23/Capstone_Project/README.md

          - Scheduled running of jobs
               `Cloud Composer (Airflow), Cloud Scheduler`

-  #### CI/CD using Github
+         - CI/CD

-     CI/CD as a part of MLOPS can be achieved using github actions and workflow.
-These components along with `.github-ci.yml` file on any pull request will trigger the pipeline      thus compeleting the CI/CD.
+           For CI/CD as a part of MLOPS one can use Gitlab CI/CD Pipeline (Worth mentioning the Cost factor involved).